PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 In addition to standard cell formatting options, most spreadsheet software provides an option known as Conditional Formatting, which allows formatting options to be set based on the value of a cell.

-The cell's standard formatting defines most style elements that will always be applied, such as the font face and size; but Conditional Formatting allows you to override some elements of that cell style such as number format mask; font colour, bold, italic and underlining; borders and fill colour and pattern.
+The cell's standard formatting defines most style elements that will always be applied, such as the font face and size; but Conditional Formatting allows you to override some elements of that cell style such as number format mask; font colour, bold, italic and underlining; borders; and fill colour and pattern.

 Conditional Formatting can be applied to individual cells, or to a range of cells.